Contents:

 - * Gene name (systematic ORF name, standard gene name, or alias)

-- * Gene name of S. cerevisiae ortholog or Best Hit
+- * Gene name of ortholog or Best Hit from S. cerevisiae or other Aspergillus species

 - * Gene description